simon-hale/NotesBackend/README.md

 This website also supports online preview of PDF, Markdown, and Office files, which is of course implemented on the [Frontend](https://github.com/simon-hale/NotesFrontend "click to jump").

-Additionally, the configuration file needs to be handled separately.
+Additionally, the configuration file `application.properties` needs to be handled separately.
 `cp application.properties.example application.properties`